nicholashamilton/craft-preview-mate/README.md

 {% endfor %}
 ```

-Add styles for preview blocks using `preview-block-id`.
+It's recommended to add styles for preview blocks using `preview-block-id`.
 The hovering style will only be toggled during live preview.

 ```css